NIF-au/imagetrove/README.md

 Click the blue Log in button.
 You will be redirected to your institution's authentication page, and then back to MyTARDIS.

-## Check ingested dataset

-    TODO

-## Log files

-    TODO

-# Data flow

-* Define interaction of user-ACL utility and pre-existing projects: experiment imported before project has been defined?

-# TODO

-* File mount ingestion
-* Configure ingestion application
-* Apache or Nginx instead of django-runserver.
-* How to use command line interface.